Boring economics teaching is interesting

 The graph above is from the first edition of "Economics, British Edition", Begg, 1984, the main book recommended to students for background reading.
 Do you think anyone should say anything if the professor pretends he hasn't noticed?
 Definitely agree | Mostly agree | Neither agree nor disagree | Mostly disagree | Definitely disagree | What do people do in Greece when this happens?

 Someone in a class asks about "Today's redundancies" and why the day's factory has closed.
-It has just stopped making so many Servis washing machines, just an hour down the motorway in Darleston, so the student quite likely has some connection to somewhere like that, like redundant taxpayer parents who paid Fishman's double wage.
+It has just stopped making so many Servis washing machines, just an hour down the motorway in Darleston, so the student quite likely has some reason for asking, like redundant taxpayer parents who paid Fishman's double wage.
 One each.

 Today's Redundancies is the subject that I guess people have commited years of their lives to study and want the man to teach.
 Washing machine factories that sustain a welfare state and employ UK taxpayers are an endangered speces and this one grew over generations of productivity & thrift .